-I was wrong.
+I was wrong about there just being one kitten in the box.
 Staring up at me from the bottom of the box were four big blue eyes and two bundles of orange fluff.
 They were dusty and scared.
-One of them kept mewing-- we would name him Dakota-- and his sister, Celine, just watched him, occasionally looking up at us fearfully.
+One of them kept mewing—we would name him Dakota—and his sister, Celine, just watched him, occasionally looking up at us fearfully.
 The box was waiting to be picked up by someone to be taken to a farm outside of town.
 When I halfheartedly objected, saying maybe we could take one, but two would be harder to hide, my wife smiled sweetly and told me to decide which one would go to the condo and which one would go to the farm and get eaten by an owl.
 I'm the practical one; my wife follows her heart.
 We took them both and broke the rules.

 One night, Dakota managed to push the small television in our bedroom off its stand and it crashed to the floor.
 It was 3:30 in the morning.
-Our downstairs neighbor, a retired widower named George who we didn't know very well, asked me about it the next day-- it had nearly given him a heart attack-- and I apologized, telling him we'd rearranged things and I'd knocked it over in the dark.
+Our downstairs neighbor, a retired widower named George who we didn't know very well, asked me about it the next day.
+He said it had nearly given him a heart attack—and I apologized, telling him we'd rearranged things and I'd knocked it over in the dark.

 I went downstairs, steeled myself and knocked on the door.
 George opened it and said hello.
 The man looked even worse up close.
 His eyes were bloodshot, his skin sallow and sagging.
 I thought of running away but then took a deep breath and let the chips fall where they may.
 Did I mention he was a retired chief of police?

 “George?
 Um . . .
 George.
 You're not going crazy.
 We have two cats and that's what you've been hearing at night.”
 There, I'd said it.
-I waited for my neighbor's just anger.
+I waited for my neighbor's justified anger.

 Instead, his eyes brightened and relief flooded his face.
 “Oh, thank God!
 I'm not hearing things!
 It's just cats.”